deezer/html-linter/README.rst

 Python Versions
 ---------------

-Python 2.7, 3.2 and 3.3 are officially supported.
+Python 2.7 is officially supported, 3.2, 3.3 and 3.4 should also work.

 Development
 -----------